pacmaninbw/GenericDictionaryCpp/README.md

 ## C++ Generic Dictionary With Unit Test and Performance Tests

-The src/include/GenericDictionary.h contains a generic class for associating enums or integers (numeric constants) with strings or more complex mechanisms.
+The GenericDictionary.h contains a generic class for associating enums or integers (numeric constants) with strings or more complex mechanisms.
 It can be a base class for other converters.

-The src/tests/TestDictionary.cpp file contains the unit testing for the GenericDictionary class as well as classes that inherit from the GenericDictionary base class.

 ## Learning Project
 This project is a learning project, while the major goal is to provide a generic enum to string conversion class, the secondary goal is to keep my C++ skills up to date.
 What I am learning is: